 For a study on this, see for example Jim Nelson Black, Freefall of the American University: How Our Colleges Are Corrupting the Minds and Morals of the Next Generation (Nashville: WND Books, 2004).

-Posted by Jonas E. Alexis on October 6, 2014, With 6323 Reads Filed under Life.
+Posted by Jonas E. Alexis on October 6, 2014, With 6350 Reads Filed under Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.